 The use of the word aromatherapy in product marketing is not regulated in the United States, and many companies are cashing in unfairly by using the word in a manner that is inconsistent with the origins of the term.
 Regardless of the ingredients contained in a product, any manufacturer can utilize the word aromatherapy in their labeling, packaging and marketing materials.

 The situation is unfortunately one of "buyer beware," but armed with the background information and tips described below and by reading the How to Buy Essential Oils article, you will be able to experience the wonderful benefits of holistic aromatherapy products.
-While I am trying to giving you the guidelines for what to look for, I don't want to discourage you.
+I am trying to giving you ips for what to look for, but I certainly don't want to discourage you.
 While there are unscrupulous companies out there, there are also many-many reputable companies selling highly beneficial products.
 Read on to gain a solid foundation that will help you shop for and select quality aromatherapy products.

 Read Ingredient Lists

 In the U.S., most cosmetic/personal care products that fall into certain categories need to include an ingredient list that follows specific naming conventions and protocols.
 For those products that don't legally require a list of ingredients, reputable companies should still reveal them.
 If a product or Web site doesn't list the ingredients, ask for the list or shop elsewhere.
 Reputable aromatherapy companies realize that the use of the word aromatherapy is not regulated in the U.S. and they realize that they are competing with companies that skew the original intention of the meaning of the word.
 Resellers of natural aromatherapy products also realize that savvy consumers want to know exactly what ingredients are contained in their products.
 Having said that, those who manufacture aromatherapy products, however, are sometimes hesitant to publicize their ingredient lists because they are afraid other companies may steal their formulations or aromatic blend combinations.
 It's a reasonable fear and definitely a buyer's beware dilemma for consumers.